filecoin-project/filecoin-docs/docs/reference/exchanges.md

 An `ExitCode` of `0` in the message receipt indicates that the message was sent successfully.

+### Mempool

+When a user sends a transaction to the network it gets placed into the mempool queue.
+If a transaction doesn't have enough gas, it stays in the mempool and doesn't go anywhere.
+To new users, it looks like this transaction is lost forever.
+However, users can update the transaction with an updated `GasLimit`, `GasFeeCap`, and/or `GasPremium`.
+As long as they don't change the anything else in the transaction (`nonse`, `to`, `from`, `value`, etc) then the transaction that is sat in the mempool will get updated with the new gas allowance.

+#### Expiration

+There is no limit for how long a message can spend in the mempool.
+However the mempool does get _cleaned_ when there are too many messages in it, starting with the messages with the least gas.

+### Automatic gas values

+When `GasFeeCap`, `GasPremium` and `MaxFee` are set to `0`, Lotus will do the gas estimation for the message with 25% over estimation for the gas limit based on the current network condition.

+Some JavaScript libraries attempt estimate the gas fees before sending the transaction to the Filecoin network.
+However, they sometimes under estimate, leading to transactions getting stuck in the mempool.
+If you are noticing your transactions getting stuck in the mempool after sending them to the network using a JavaScript library, try `GasFeeCap`, `GasPremium`, and `MaxFee` to `0`.

 ## Integration

 You can interact with the network by using Lotus CLI or using the [JSON-RPC APIs](./lotus-api.md).
 Follow the [API tokens guide](../build/lotus/api-tokens.md) to set up API tokens on your node and grant necessary permissions.
 To find all CLI usage, run `lotus -h` in your lotus folder.